waxx567/copacetic-caracal/crm/NOTES.md

 Run server again to check there are no issues
 `python manage.py runserver`

+`db.sqlite3`
+OK FOR DEVELOPMENT ENVIRONMENT BUT NOT RECOMMENDED FOR PRODUCTION

 `settings.py`
 FOR PRODUCTION `SECRET KEY` MUST BE KEPT SECRET AND `DEBUG` MUST BE SET TO FALSE